-Usually at the end of this evaluation, the patient and doctors will decide if the Pain Management Program is the right treatment.
+Usually at the end of this evaluation, the patient and doctors will decide if the Structured Intensive Multidisciplinary Program is the right treatment.
 Sometimes a brief second appointment is necessary if additional medical information is needed to recommend appropriate treatment.

 The treatment program is designed for each patient’s particular problems and needs.
 Patients will work with a team of rehabilitation specialists including a physician, a pain psychologist, a vocational counselor, and occupational and physical therapists.

 All programs include physical exercise and reconditioning in the form of stretching, strengthening and cardiovascular fitness, instruction in proper body mechanics and psychological strategies for managing pain and the emotional and behavioral changes that often accompany pain.

 For those with work-related disabilities, extensive vocational assessment and counseling will be provided to help plan for each person’s vocational future.

 The RIW Structured Intensive Multidisciplinary Program is designed to help motivated people with a strong desire to change.
 The results can be outstanding with this type of team effort.